-This story is by Chris Murphy and was part of our 2017 Fall Writing Contest.
+This story is by Chris Murphy and was a Runner-Up in our 2017 Fall Writing Contest.
 You can find all the writing contest stories here.

 “You still love her.
 Don’t ya?”